 About Indian Oil

 Indian Oil Corp Ltd (IOCL) is an integrated oil and gas company.
 The company conducts exploration and production of oil and natural gas, refining of crude oil, pipeline transportation and marketing of natural gas and petroleum products.
 It also manufactures and markets petrochemicals and has considerable operations in alternative energy.
-IOCL’s refined petroleum products include high speed diesel, jet fuel, light petroleum gas, gasoline, bitumen, heavy fuel oil, naphtha, lubricants and greases.
-The company formed subsidiaries in Sri Lanka, Mauritius, the UAE, Sweden, USA and the Netherlands.
+IOCL’s refined petroleum products include high speed diesel, jet fuel, light petroleum gas, gasoline, bitumen, heavy fuel oil, naphtha, lubricants and grease.
+The company has operations in Sri Lanka, Mauritius, the UAE, Sweden, USA and the Netherlands.
 It is a Maharatna company of Government of India.
 IOCL is headquartered in New Delhi, India.